step-security-bot/daikon/daikon-schema/daikon-dataset-schema/README.md

 # Common dataset schema description

-The goal of this module is to provide a common dataset schema description.
+The goal of this module is to provide a *common* dataset schema description.

-This work is based on DPP proposal: https://github.com/Talend/data-processing-runtime/wiki/[Design]-Validation-Processor
+This work is based on [DQ-Runtime Schema](https://github.com/Talend/data-processing-runtime/blob/main/docs/specification/DQ-Runtime_Schema/design.md).

-Explanation about how dataset schema is used across Talend product can be found on lucidchart: https://lucid.app/lucidchart/cf1ec35f-db0b-41e2-aebd-86ce8df0d3d2/edit?invitationId=inv_b9f735dd-a269-44b7-b3dd-e1af0bb68017
+Explanation about how dataset schema is used across Talend products can be found on [Lucidchart](https://lucid.app/lucidchart/cf1ec35f-db0b-41e2-aebd-86ce8df0d3d2/edit?invitationId=inv_b9f735dd-a269-44b7-b3dd-e1af0bb68017).

 ## JSON Schema

 JSON schemas representing a dataset schema are located under `src/main/resources` folder.
-They define mandatory and none mandatory field and set a description for each field
+They define mandatory and none-mandatory fields and set a description for each field.

-## Modification made on DPP proposal
+## Modification made on DQ-Runtime Schema

-Small adjustments have been made to the original DPP proposal:
+Small adjustments have been made to the original DQ-Runtime Schema:

-* `dqTypeLabel` is similar to `dqType`.
-We remove it from the json schema definition
+* `dqTypeLabel` is removed (as it is similar to `dqType`)
 * `description` field is added
+* `talend.component.semanticType` is removed
+* `talend.component.dqType` is removed
+* `talend.component.qualityAggregate` is removed

+Some properties comming from TCK are also impacted:

 * `talend.component.label` is renamed `originalFieldName`
-* `talend.component.semanticType` is removed from the schema
-* `talend.component.dqType` is removed from the schema
-* `talend.component.qualityAggregate` is removed from the schema
-* `talend.component.DATETIME` is rename `isDatetime`
+* `talend.component.DATETIME` is renamed `isDatetime`

 ## JSON serializer/deserializer

-In order to be able to serialize/deserialize the json payload with `"null"` avro format.
+In order to be able to serialize/deserialize the JSON payload with `"null"` avro format.
 We need to use a custom `ObjectMapper`.

 This custom mapper is defined like that: